RiyaMandaogade/100DaysOfCode/README.md

 > *"The secret of getting ahead is getting started."* — Mark Twain

 ## 👋 About Me
 Hi!
-I'm [Your Name], a passionate programmer on a mission to become a better problem solver and software developer.
+I'm Riya Prashant Mandaogade, a passionate programmer on a mission to become a better problem solver and software developer.
 I'm currently learning Data Structures, Algorithms, and Competitive Programming through daily practice.